blink-claw-bot/faq.blink.sv/blink-and-other-wallets/chivo.md

 # Chivo wallet
 The Chivo wallet is the official Bitcoin wallet of El Salvador.
-It is a custodial wallet that is available for both Android and iOS devices.
+It is available for both Android and iOS devices.
 The wallet is integrated with the Chivo ATM network, which allows users to withdraw and deposit cash at any of the 200+ ATMs located throughout the country.
 The wallet also supports Lightning payments (but not shows that by default), which allows users to send and receive Bitcoin instantly and with low fees.

 ## Receive on Lightning with Chivo
 * When receiving Chivo shows the on-chain method by default which can be expensive and slow.